 - 1) The Administration, Activities Director, and/or Coaches reserve the right to investigate accusations made against an athlete or activity participant. - 2) All team members must go and return on the team bus unless arrangements have been made with the athlete's/participant's parents or guardians.
 Only parents or legal guardians can remove a participant from the team bus. - 3) Hours for each activity will be determined and penalties will be enforced by the coach/sponsor/director of that activity. - 4) You, as a participant, are representing the school and the community.
-We expect your conduct to reflect in a positive manner. - 5) A student and parent MUST attend either the code of conduct meeting at the beginning of the school year or the pre-season code of conduct meeting at the beginning of each activity season.
-If a student or parent fails to attend either of the meetings, the student/parent must make arrangements with the activity supervisor/coach for a private meeting to cover the code of conduct rules.
+We expect your conduct to reflect in a positive manner at home and away events. - 5) A student and parent MUST attend either the code of conduct meeting at the beginning of the school year or the pre-season code of conduct meeting at the beginning of each activity season.
+If a student or parent fails to attend either of the meetings, the student/parent must make arrangements with the activity director for a private meeting to cover the code of conduct rules.
+On-line meeting sessions may also be available.
 Students will be allowed to compete only after the meeting.